PiSupply/PiPoE/README.md

 # PiPoE
-Resources for Pi PoE range.
+Resources for the [Pi PoE range](http://pipoe.net) of boards from [Pi Supply](https://www.pi-supply.com).

-With [PiPoE](https://www.pi-supply.com/product/pi-poe-switch-hat-power-over-ethernet-for-raspberry-pi/) you can power your Raspberry Pi and provide an Ethernet connection in any location with just a single cable.
+With [Pi PoE](https://www.pi-supply.com/product/pi-poe-switch-hat-power-over-ethernet-for-raspberry-pi/) you can power your Raspberry Pi and provide an Ethernet connection in any location with just a single cable.

 Additional information on how to assemble the board can be found on the guide [Pi PoE Switch HAT Quickstart and FAQ](https://www.pi-supply.com/make/pi-poe-switch-hat-quickstart-faq/).

 The script provided instructs the Pi PoE to completely remove power to the Raspberry Pi if a shutdown is invoked.